light5551/docs-opmanual_autolab/book/opmanual_autolab/10_autolab_definition/00_autolab_definition.md

 -->

 ### The maintenance area
-The maintenance area is an area that is designed to include the activities of an Autolab which are not related to the self-driving goals of Duckietown.
+The maintenance area is an optional extension to the city layout.
+It is designed to include the activities of an Autolab which are not related to the self-driving goals of Duckietown.
 Currently it is only comprised of the [auto-charging area](#autolab-auto-charging), but could be extended to include, say:

 - A parking lot
 - An auto-calibration arena